tdar31/Twitch-Moderator-Bot/README.md

 # Twitch Moderator Bot

-mod_bot_9000 is a basic and nonintrusive Twitch moderator bot that I created using the twitch-js library.
+mod_bot_9000 is a basic and nonintrusive Twitch moderator bot that I created using the twitch-js library, the Last.FM api and Twitch.tv's UI.
 As an example channel, the bot is currently a moderator of twitch.tv/test9000channel

 Trello Board:
 https://trello.com/b/ECw2iJax/twitchbot